Are peptides legal in the United States in 2026?

 What is the FDA's stance on compounded peptides?

 FDA's position is that 503A patient-specific compounding remains legal for active ingredients on the agency's approved bulk-drug substances list.
 The mass-compounding pathway through 503B outsourcing facilities was substantially restricted for GLP-1s on March 19, 2025.
-Compounded peptides not on the FDA's approved bulk list cannot legally be compounded; PeptideRx prescribes only molecules eligible for 503A compounding.
+Compounded peptides not on the FDA's approved bulk list cannot legally be compounded; RxPepsDirect prescribes only molecules eligible for 503A compounding.

 Are peptides safe to use legally?